 1 1/2 tsp baking soda

 1/2 cup coconut oil (or butter), melted

 1 tsp salt

-The night before you want to make muffins, combine the sourdough starter, flour, coconut milk and coconut oil.
+The night before you want to make muffins, combine the sourdough starter, flour, and coconut milk.
 The mixture will be thick!
+(If too thick, you could add the melted coconut oil now as well.)
 Let sit for 8-24 hours.
 Mine sat for about 8 hours; more time will make them more sour.

-The next morning (oh whenever you’re making muffins!), add the remaining ingredients to the batter.
-Try not to stir too much, just until everything is combined.
+The next morning (or whenever you’re making muffins!), add the remaining ingredients to the batter.
+The batter will be viscous, very different from normal muffin batter; this is because of the fermentation.
+Stir until everything is combined.
 Spoon into oiled muffin tins, and bake at 350 degrees for 15-20 minutes, or until a toothpick inserted into the middle of one comes out clean.
 Cool in pans for 5 minutes before removing to a wire rack to cool completely.